readthedocs/sphinx_rtd_theme/docs/configuring.rst

     Display a version selector below the title.
-    This feature makes usage of `Read the Docs Addons <https://docs.readthedocs.io/page/addons.html>`_ for this, so it's required the documentation to be serverd on Read the Docs.
+    This feature makes usage of `Read the Docs Addons <https://docs.readthedocs.io/page/addons.html>`_ for this, so it's required the documentation to be hosted on Read the Docs.

     :type: boolean
     :default: ``True``